morero/testing/messaging/charts/nats/README.md

   externalAccess: true

   # Toggle to disable client advertisements (connect_urls),
-  # in case of running behind a load balancer (which is not recommended)
+  # in case of running behind a load balancer
   # it might be required to disable advertisements.
   advertise: true